 - Perform community service duties

 The terms and conditions of probation contracts vary with each situation and person.
 If offenders do violate their probation terms, they may face penalties or arrest as determined by a sentencing judge.
+Do you need a probation violation lawyer?
 The Worcester criminal defense lawyers at Murphy & Rudolf, LLP can thoroughly prepare your case and defend you in court to seek a favorable outcome.

 Probation Violation Surrender Hearings

 When a probation officer is aware of any type of probation violation, he or she may file a surrender notice.
 This would require the person on probation to appear in court in front of a judge to determine sentencing or penalties.
 In addition, an accused person may have a warrant placed for their arrest, or they may simply receive a summons to appear in court at a later date, depending on the severity of the probation violation.

 The probation violation surrender process often involves two hearings.
 The first one outlines the terms of the surrender and the probable cause that the terms of the probation contract have been violated.
 The second hearing involves examining witnesses and determining if the contract has been violated and what punishments may appropriate for the violation.
 At Murphy & Rudolf, LLP, our Worcester criminal defense lawyers can provide aggressive representation in probation surrender hearings.

 Need a probation violation lawyer?
 Request a FREE Consultation or Call (508) 425-6330.

 We are devoted to effective trial lawyering.
 We know how to deliver aggressive defense strategies and we know how to speak to juries and judges alike.